hashicorp/vault-client-dotnet/docs/System.md

 <a name="listpluginscatalogbytype"></a>
 # **ListPluginsCatalogByType**
-> void ListPluginsCatalogByType (string type, string list)
+> void ListPluginsCatalogByType (string type, TimeSpan? wrapTTL = null)

 List the plugins in the catalog.